ElectronNET/Electron.NET/README.md

 ### Note
 > macOS builds on Windows are currently not supported, because the build just hangs, but I'm not sure why.
 The macOS builds works on Linux/macOS however.

-# Wait - you host a .NET Core app inside Electron?
-Why?

-Well... there are lots of different approaches how to get a X-plat desktop app running.
-We thought it would be nice for .NET devs to use the ASP.NET Core environment and just embed it inside a pretty robust enviroment called Electron.

 # Working with this Repo